atomisthq/docs/docs/developer/parseutils.md

 For more details on how to write a microgrammar, check out the [microgrammar library](https://github.com/atomist/microgrammar), especially the [string-based definition examples](https://github.com/atomist/microgrammar/blob/master/docs/stringDefs.md).

-## finding code that looks like this
+## Finding code that looks like this

 Within your SDM, you can use [`parseUtils.findMatches`][apidoc-findmatches] to locate all of the code that looks like your microgrammar in your entire project.